-During the school week all pupils will take part in the following lessons: PSHE; English; Maths; Our World; Active Skills; Computing; Performing Arts; RE; Vocational Skills (Food technology & Product design); bespoke interventions (either 1:1 or small group).
+During the school week all pupils will take part in the following lessons: PSHE; English; Maths; Our World; Our Bodies; Computing; The Arts; RE; Our Futures; bespoke interventions (either 1:1 or small group).

 In KS4 there is a greater emphasis on preparation for college and the world of work through the subjects.
 Our ASDAN courses, Food Wise, PSHE short course and Personal and Social Development Bronze Silver Gold award, incorporates many elements of life skills such as cooking and money management.